Applying mindfulness and living systems principles to Boulder governance.

 Protected natural systems, native plants and animals, flourishing and thriving.

 Fostering a truly regenerative Boulder requires reimagining what is possible and bringing that vision to life through collaboration over time.

 My Views on Collaboration and Engagement

 I can think of few things more fundamental to progress than being able to effectively communicate and collaborate.
 It seems to me that much of what holds our governing systems back is an inability or unwillingness to keep an open mind to fresh perspectives.
-This not only hinders our capacity to understand solutions that might actually work, it also tends to place us in opposition to our fellow humans, hindering our ability to collaborate.
+This not only hinders our capacity to understand solutions that might actually work, but it also tends to place us in opposition to our fellow humans, hindering our ability to collaborate.

 I wish to bring an emphasis on collaboration, communication and group dynamics.
-These days, between neuroscience, living systems theory, and the application of insights from wisdom traditions such as buddhism, we understand a lot about what allows a group to effectively thrive.
+These days, between neuroscience, living systems theory, and the application of insights from wisdom traditions such as Buddhism, we understand a lot about what allows a group to effectively thrive.
 While we have this knowledge, it’s rare to see it applied, especially in our governments.
-As a part of city council I would make it a priority to apply this knowledge to enable us to work far more effectively to make decisions that benefit our city.
+As a part of City Council, I would make it a priority to apply this knowledge to enable us to work far more effectively to make decisions that benefit our city.

 It’s also vital that we apply these same learnings to how we stay engaged with our populous.
 I would advocate for more effective systems of engagement, and to use technology wisely to allow for more direct human to human connection rather than distract from it.